 Report inappropriate behaviour

 For our website design we have chosen to take a minimalist approach in the number of questions being asked of the user.
-Based our research we have concluded that physical attractiveness plays a major part in initial encounters (Swami & Furnham, 2008).
+Based on our our research we have concluded that physical attractiveness plays a major part in initial encounters (Swami & Furnham, 2008).
+This website will be limited geographically to Ireland.

 User Stories